AdriCode/Image-Preprocessing/README.md

 This repository contains techniques using libraries like OpenCV and PyTorch.

 In addition, it includes necessary commands to work in Google Colaboratory while uploading data from your Google Drive and saving the results on your computer.

+P.S.: This code was part of my thesis "Artificial visual perception of facial emotions" to opt to the MSc in IT and Cognition - UCPH.